gakkunn/Ex-Chrome-quick-tab-opener/README.md

 ## Overview

-Quick Tab Opener is a Chrome extension that enables you to open single URLs or groups of URLs using fully customizable keyboard shortcuts.
-Access your favorite websites instantly without manual typing or bookmark navigation.
+Quick Tab Opener lets you open single URLs or preset groups of URLs with customizable keyboard shortcuts so you can jump into your workflow without navigating bookmarks manually.

+Example:

+- Opens frequently used sites from either slot shortcuts (1–9) or grouped shortcuts.
+- Normalizes domain-only entries to secure HTTPS URLs before opening.
+- Provides a popup options UI backed by Chrome storage sync for quick reconfiguration.

 This is an open-source extension implemented based on Chrome Extension Manifest v3.